ShareJas/smart_wearable_ME396PFinalProject/README.md

 ## Quick Start
 To run the front end include all the files in the frontend folder in a single folder.
 Run gui_dashboard.py.
+To run the hardware emulator enter the watch folder and run main.py.